edo-o/edo-o/README.md

 I like programing and game development.

-Currently working on a silly dating sim game made in Ren'Py
+Currently working on a silly dating sim game made in Ren'Pya and a simple recreation of the snake game in Python

 <h2>LOOK AT THIS EVIL AND MISCHEVIOUS CAT!!</h2>